byu-is-566/is-566-08-airflow-instructions/README.md

 But before we jump in, here are some important orienting notes:
 1. Airflow is a fairly resource-hungry environment to run locally.
 You should be able to get away with running everything (if a little slowly) by providing 4GB of RAM to Docker, but ideally you should give it more like 8GB.
 (If your laptop only has 8GB of RAM, I'd recommend setting your docker RAM limit at 4GB.)
 Whether you do 4GB or 8GB (or more, if you've got enough to spare), I would also set Docker's memory swap settings up to 8+ GB.
-2. As I mentioned in class, it's possible that some of you simply won't be able to get this environment running sucessfuly on your laptop.
+2. As I mentioned in class, it's possible that some of you simply won't be able to get this environment running successfully on your laptop.
 And that's okay!
 I've structured the assignment intentionally to allow you to get most of the work done on your own laptop without even needing to launch the full Airflow environment.
 (All you'll need for the first 50-70% of the assignment is a postgres database container.)
 So you can forge ahead and get Tasks 1, 2, and 3 finished on your own computer, then you can just do Tasks 4 and 5 in the lab if you need to.
 (Reach out if you have questions about this.)

 Okay.
 Let's get to it.